fulmicotone/io.fulmicotone.fqueue/README.md

 ```

-##### Batching consuming with custom accumulation function
+#### Batching consuming with custom accumulation function
-Batching consuming with a custom accumulation function.
+- Batching consuming with a custom accumulation function.
-it consumes data and aggregate them in chunks of 15 bytes elements (2 "Sample" string will fit in).
+- It consumes data and aggregate them in chunks of 15 bytes elements (2 "Sample" string will fit in).
-If data are less than chunk size it will flush them every 1 second.
+- If data are less than chunk size it will flush them every 1 second.
 ```java
         registry.buildFQueue(String.class)
                 .batch()